rovitotv/rovitotv.github.io/README.md

     git add -A && git commit -a -m 'commit message' && git push --all
     ```

+5. Finally to publish content use the command:
+    ```bash
+    make github
+    ```

+    The settings in GitHub might revert back to nothing for the custom
+    domain.

 ## Python packages that need to be installed on a development computer

 ```bash